Using the Jira Macro Repair

 To do this:

-1. Go to Confluence's administration cog icon (at the top right) and then select Data Management >> Jira Macro Repair.
+1. Go to Confluence's administration cog icon (at the top right) and then select Data Management > Jira Macro Repair.

-2. Tap the Start button
+2. Select the Start button

-3. When the list of IDs is retrieved, a pop-up will be displayed stating "We've found some broken Jira issue macros on your instance":
+3. When the list of IDs is retrieved, a pop-up will be displayed stating "We've found some broken Jira issue macros on your instance.":

-4. Tap the Click here to fix button.
+4. Select Click here to fix.

-1. If Jira is located on another tenant, follow these steps to create a new link
+1. If Jira is located on another tenant, follow these steps to create a new link.

 Video - How to use Jira Macro Repair